 Delicate fabrics require special treatment

-Read full review: Big Agnes Copper Spur HV UL2
+Read full review: Big Agnes Copper Spur UL2

 Best On a Tight Budget

 Looking for a comfortable option for car-camping and something light enough for time in the mountains?
 The Sierra Designs Clip Flashlight 2 brings several features that we would enjoy in the mountains as well as in the neighborhood park with friends or kids.
 We fell in love with the high sidewalls on the bathtub floor during a rainy spring night, and the peak height was comfortable for a 5'10" person to sit and move about.
 Interior storage space was adequate, as was the fact that you could keep the fly's "wings" deployed for excellent ventilation and star gazing on mild nights.
 Weighing in at 3 lb 14 oz, the Tarptent hit in the middle of our testing pack for weight, and packs down small enough we'd easily consider carrying it into the backcountry.
 Traveling solo?
 Check out the 1-person version of this tent, the Light Year 1.